MaibornWolff/hybrid-cloud-object-storage-operator/README.md

         days: 2  # Number of days to keep deleted data, optional
       sftp:  # SFTP feature can only be enabled for the first time at creation of the storage account.
 Background: The hierarchical namespace setting is needed for SFTP and will be used implicitly but it can be only set at creation time.
         enabled: false  # enable SFTP interface, optional
+      backup:
+        enabled: false  # If enabled, the storage accounts will be added to an existing backup vault by default.
+Backup instances will not be cleaned up with Object Storage Buckets for recovery purposes

 ```

 Single configuration options can also be provided via environment variables, the complete path is concatenated using underscores, written in uppercase and prefixed with `HYBRIDCLOUD_`.
 As an example: `backends.azureblob.subscription_id` becomes `HYBRIDCLOUD_BACKENDS_AZUREBLOB_SUBSCRIPTION_ID`.